Data Science Career Advice for College Students

 - Show genuine interest in the focus of the research – Academic research often focuses on answering a very narrowly defined question and it features a lot of repetition.
 If you are not excited by the process, the professor, or the question you are solving, you shouldn’t be working in that specific lab.
 Use your university’s undergraduate research center to find professors and labs with open opportunities.
 Look through publications from a professor to see if the subject is something you find interesting or not.
 Take the time to find out what research the professors who are teaching your classes do.

-- Get good grades – Half of college is showing up, the other half is doing more than what’s expected of you.
+- Get good grades – Half of the college is showing up, and the other half is doing more than what’s expected of you.
 Prioritize your grades.
 Once you do this, doors will open up for you.
 Professors don’t want to take on a student who is averaging a 2.0, but if you are pulling a 3.0 or higher you will be able to show professors that you care about learning and you work hard.

 - Talk with professors, TAs, and go to office hours – professors enjoy talking with students who have done their work and are curious about topics beyond the scope of the class.
 If you have learned the material and show up to class, you have no reason to fear going to talk with your professors – they are there to interact with you.
 Office hours are a great opportunity to do this!
 So is your local coffee house.
 Schedule a time to meet, and have fun with it!
 Building this connection with an expert is fundamental to your data scientist training.

-Through a research position, you will gain an invaluable network of peers and professors who can recommend you to employer and help you choose a graduate school.
+Through a research position, you will gain an invaluable network of peers and professors who can recommend you to employers and help you choose a graduate school.
 You will need at least two letters of recommendation from professors or a professional reference to go to graduate school or to get a data science internship during your college career, and working in a research position will help you get great letters.

-An example of an (inter)stellar research opportunity for undergraduate data scientists would be the ASSURE program at University of California, Berkeley.
+An example of an (inter)stellar research opportunity for undergraduate data scientists would be the ASSURE program at the University of California, Berkeley.
 ASSURE (Advancing Space Sciences through Undergraduate Research) actively seeks undergraduates to perform space science research over a 10-week summer program.
 The abstract below describes how students created a suitable alternative database to store SETI@home data – an experience that would be invaluable to a learning data scientist.

 Erick Quintanila, Jeff Cobb, and Eric Korpela researched and proposed alternative database structures for the SETI@home data, Summer 2016.